AI in Cybersecurity: The Double-Edged Sword

 2. Deepfakes for Fraud

 Audio and video deepfakes are being used to impersonate executives, conduct financial fraud, and manipulate public perception.
-They’re particularly dangerous in high-trust environments like finance or politics.
+These techniques are particularly dangerous in high-trust environments where authority and familiarity influence decision-making.

 3. AI-Evading Malware